Tobiasee16/NRL-Oppgave/README.md

 ## 🧪 Unit testing

 A seperate xUnit test project has been created to test the "ObstacleData" domain model.
 The tests verify that the model correctly validates data according to the specified requirements.
-The test project is located in its own branch "feature/enhetstesting" The tests can be wxecuted using:
+The test project is located in its own branch "feature/enhetstesting" The tests can be executed using:

 dotnet test WebApplication2.sln